Tabwire/R6Tab-API/README.md

 <hr>

 ## About
-- Please note that We are offering this API to all of the users in the community who would to get creative with our data.
+- We offer this API to all of the users in the community who would like to get creative with our data.
-- You can get an API key within 12 hours max by contacting us: https://tabstats.com/contact
+- You can get an API key within 12 hours by contacting us at https://tabstats.com/contact
 - We give access to everyone, so just explain your project and we'll provide you with an API key.

 ## Limitations